todayisfineforme/Weather.Dashboard/README.md

 # Weather Dashboard

 Html front page weather dashboard that utilizes the openWeather Api to search for and display current and 7 day forecasts.

+demonstrates usage of css and html

 ## Usage
 open index.html in preferred browser